 5. Seeking First to Understand, Then to Be Understood

-6. Making Progress taking the Synergize Approach
+6. Making Progress using the Synergize Approach

-When we better understand the perspective of another person, Covey says that we can create synergy which will also uncover endless creative possibilities.
-In fact, the previous six habits will be used to prepare the individual for this step and the same goes for a startup.
+When we better understand the perspective of another person, Covey says that we can create a synergy that will also uncover endless creative possibilities.
+In fact, the previous 5 habits will be used to prepare the individual for this step and the same goes for a startup.
 For example, if you were to plant two trees in proximity to each other, the roots of these trees would eventually intertwine.
 As a result, the soil becomes richer and the trees are able to grow faster.

 7. Sharpening the Saw

 The final habit in “The 7 habits of highly effective people” is arguably the most straightforward.
 It demonstrates the importance of improvement.
 According to Covey, people and businesses should try to renew and strengthen themselves both physically and mentally.

 However, there are four dimensions to this habit – physical, spiritual, mental, and emotional.
 A startup needs to understand that each dimension is just as important for creating an authentic culture within the company.
 For example, people in a successful organization need to eat and sleep well.
 Additionally, a creating sense of purpose and belonging is crucial for nurturing teamwork.

 Takeaway – Startups should have a list of values and core principles that will enable people in the organization to feel happy and fulfilled.
 Each dimension should have a clear and concise activity.
 Founders should also evaluate and update each one on a regular basis.